History of IBM: 1970–1974: The challenges of success

 Throughout this period, IBM was litigating the antitrust suit filed by the Justice Department in 1969.
 But in a related bit of case law, the landmark Honeywell v.
 Sperry Rand U.S. federal court case was concluded in April 1973.
 The 1964 patent for the ENIAC, the world's first general-purpose electronic digital computer, was found both invalid and unenforceable for a variety of reasons thus putting the invention of the electronic digital computer into the public domain.
 However, IBM was ruled to have created a monopoly via its 1956 patent-sharing agreement with Sperry-Rand.

-American antitrust laws did not affect IBM in Europe, where as of 1971 it had fewer competitors and more than 50% market share in almost every country.
+American antitrust laws did not directly affect IBM in Europe, where as of 1971 it had fewer competitors and more than 50% market share in almost every country.
 Customers preferred IBM because it was, as Datamation said, "the only truly international computer company", able to serve clients almost anywhere.
 Rivals such as ICL, CII, and Siemens began to cooperate to preserve a European computer industry.